 Additional Property Damage Questions

 We mentioned above that we can't officially represent you for your property damage, but we have always helped our clients work through this part of their claim, often making calls on their behalf, or providing them with helpful information to help get their vehicle replaced.
 If you have any additional questions, please call us for a FREE consultation.
-There is never a cost to speak to any of our Indianapolis accident attorneys.
+There is never a cost to speak to any of our Indianapolis car accident lawyers.